Sitecore/marketplace-starter/README.md

 - **Location:** `pages/fullscreen-extension/index.tsx`
 - **Description:**
-  Provides a fullscreen experience for advanced extension scenarios.
+  Provides a fullscreen experience to be rendered in the Pages application.
   - Initializes the Marketplace SDK client.
-  - Renders content in fullscreen mode.
-  - Handles loading and error states.
+  - Displays sample dashboard information.

 ---